-It is entirely possible to have a positive TWR but negative total return.
+It is entirely possible to have a positive TWR but a negative total return.

 Your TWR is positive because your portfolio’s return has increased in value since the first deposit you made with us.
 You can see that in the graph of the “Performance” tab in your app.